Ap0ph1s-W4ite/auto_room_control/README.md

 # Auto_Room_Control
-Automatize your room.
+Automate your room.
 With this project you can automatize your room.
 A room is a place that people need to rest and sleep, no to work or open the window, NO!
 Your just need to rest and sleep.

 The objective for this project is to control your room temperature, open the window, turn on/off the light.
 But, how?
 On a smartphone, internet, pc or just when the sensor detect your presence.
 Your imagination is the limit.